telerik/maui-docs/controls/datagrid/paging.md

 ## Example

-Here is an example how to use DataPager with DataGrid control.
+Here is an example of how to use the DataPager with the DataGrid control.

 **1.** Define the DataPager and the DataPager in XAML: